RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/1-Introduction to this course/3-How to use this material.md

 ## Scenario for learning activities

-The below scenario will set the context for all the task activities that you will receive in across the various learning modules.
-The activities will have a business context based on the below scenario:
+The activities in this training package are based on the following scenario:

 :::note[Scenario]
 Imagine you are the system builder for a manufacturing company called Stationary Inc. Stationary Inc. is into production of writing material, school supplies and office supplies.
 Its product line includes envelops, writing notepads, pens, pencils, erasers, letterheads, etc.